Do you at times feel unappreciated by your kids and spouse for all you do to keep the family...

-To try and understand these answers, I turned to the Catechism to see what the church really believes in “evil” and how it answers the question of why God allows evil to happen.
+To try and understand these answers, I turned to the Catechism to see what Catholics believe about “evil” and how it answers the question of why God allows evil to happen.

 Evil Comes from Sin